microprediction/rediz/README.md

 ### Public methods

-Listing of methods, permission and candidate economic model
+Listing of methods, whether permission in the form of a write_key is required, and suggested cost model (1 unit=0.0001 USD)

 | Method        | Key(s)? |  Cost |  Interpretation                  | Done? |
 |---------------|---------|-------|----------------------------------|-------|